Passport to English Logo

 2. Keep your room clean.

-3. Rinse your dishes and put them in the sink after a meal.
+3. Rinse your dishes and put them in the sink.

 4. Make your bed in the morning.